SFBBO/CCFSalive/Project_Tasks.md

 ## Import data
 - Import data from online CCFS database: set up remote connection with log-in credentials saved in gitignore file (GB)
-- Import data from other sources
+- Import data from other sources (DW will document process in "external data update steps doc")
+  - demographic data (such as https://www.bea.gov/resources/for-developers)
-  - Land use data
+  - weather data (such as https://power.larc.nasa.gov/data-access-viewer/)
-  - Climate data
+  - environmental data (such as https://www.epa.gov/enviroatlas/enviroatlas-data)

 ## Wrangle data for visualizations